-Our intention is to create country-‐specific programs that will become locally managed and self-‐sustaining within 5 years after the operation has begun.
+Our intention is to create country-specific programs that eventually become locally managed and self-sustaining.
 We have initiated our programs in Nepal and will incrementally duplicate our efforts in all red panda range countries, which include India, China, Bhutan, and Myanmar.
+Our primary focus includes:

 Research & Monitoring Delivering usable data through status surveys, baseline studies, and community-based monitoring to inform conservation strategies.

 Policy and Advocacy Empowering local communities to preserve their forests and governments to adopt policies that protect red pandas and their habitat.